APSL/puput/docs/importers.rst

 Prerequisites
 -------------

-All importers need lxml Python package, which has the prerequisites libxml2 and libxslt.
+All importers need the lxml Python package, which has the prerequisites libxml2 and libxslt.

 To install on Ubuntu::